 “Teacher.”
 Mary of Magdala said.
 She heard herself say it, and the part of her that had been mocking herself all morning tried to scorn her for such impossible hope.
 She’d seen the nails.
 She’d seen the centurion’s spear.
 She’d wrapped the corpse.

-The corpse was gone.
+Except… the corpse was gone.
+The grave-door was broken.
 The shroud was cast aside.
 The ribbon wasn’t needed any more.

 And if he’d kept his word to her then he’d kept it for everybody.